canonical/checkbox/docs/reference/units/job.rst

     .. _fail-on-resource flag:

     ``fail-on-resource``:
-        This flag makes checkbox fail the job if one of the resource requirements evaluates to False.
+        This flag makes Checkbox fail the job if one of the resource requirements evaluates to False.

     .. _also-after-suspend flag: